gradle/gradle/design-docs/ide-integration.md

 Extend the above mechanism to support prompting the user, when running via the tooling API.

-# More candidates

-Some more features to mix into the above plan:

-- `IdeaSingleEntryLibraryDependency` should expose multiple source or javadoc artifacts.
-- Honour same environment variables as command-line `gradle` invocation.
-- Richer events during execution:
-    - Custom events
-- Richer build results:
-    - Test results
-    - Custom results
-    - Compilation and other verification failures
-    - Task failures
-    - Build configuration failures
-- Expose unresolved dependencies.
-- Expose dependency graph.
-- Expose component graph.
-- Provide some way to search repositories, to offer content assistance with dependency notations.
-- Don't configure the projects when `GradleBuild` model is requested.
-- Configure projects as required when using configure-on-demand.
-- Don't configure tasks when they are not requested.
-- Deal with non-standard wrapper meta-data location.
-- More accurate content assistance.
-- User provides input to build execution.
-- User edits dependencies via some UI.
-- User upgrades Gradle version via some UI.
-- User creates a new build via some UI.
-- Provide some way to define additional JVM args and system properties (possibly via command-line args)
-- Provide some way to locate Gradle builds, eg to allow the user to select which build to import.

 ### Story - IntelliJ directory-based project metadata generation

 A couple of versions ago, IntelliJ introduced the directory-based project format.
 The file-based project format is [considered to be deprecated](https://devnet.jetbrains.com/thread/461951).